 Due to its practical nature, this is not a role that can be done from home or in a hybrid way.
-If you are planning on relocating, you will need to ensure you have your new accommodation in place by the start date detailed in the job advert.
+If you are planning on relocating for the role, you will need to ensure you have your new accommodation in place by the start date detailed in the job advert.